-The yellow metal is considered to be a good diversifier.
-Why?
-The answer lies in the.
+The third most common reason behind investing inbecause the yellow metal is considered to be a good diversifier.
+What does this mean?
+Well, generally, diversification allows investor to obtain a desired return without taking as much risk as with an individual security.
+Thus, a good diversifier is a portfolio addition reduces overall risk in a portfolio.
+Why is gold believed to have this quality?
+The answer lies in .
 It is correlated neither to stocks nor bonds nor commodities (excluding silver; there is an occasional link with as you can read in ).

-To make it clear: includingdoes not necessarily boost returns (however, , by investing 9 percent of a portfolio using high risk correlations in gold, investors would have reduced their losses by 13 percent).
+To make it clear: including gold in a portfolio does not necessarily boost returns (however,, by investing 9 percent of a portfolio using high risk correlations in gold, investors would have reduced their losses by 13 percent).
 The aim is rather to reduce risk at a given level of expected profits (i.e. to increase risk-adjusted returns).
 Since gold is virtually uncorrelated with stock returns, it adds no systematic risk to an investor’s portfolio (so it shows the characteristics of a zero-beta asset, according to ).
-Yet, gold has a positive risk premium, which makes it a very useful addition to an investor’s portfolio.
+Yet, gold has a positive risk premium, which makes it a very useful addition to the investor’s portfolio.

-It should be clear now that being a good diversifier and a safe haven (hedge) are two sides of the same coin.
-If gold was not a safe haven (hedge), there would be no point in holding it in a portfolio on average (in times of turmoil), and if gold was not a good diversifier in normal and critical times, it would not be a hedge and a safe haven.
+It should be clear now that being a good diversifier and a hedge or safe-haven are two sides of the same coin.
+If gold was not a hedge (safe-haven), there would be no point in holding it in a portfolio on average (in times of turmoil), and if gold was not a good diversifier in normal and critical times, it would not be a hedge and a safe-haven.